 This form is confidential and only relevant staff will be consulted.

-7 FOR DP USE

-Received By Date and Time :
+Recei ved By Date and Time : FOR DP USE

-Proposed Action By the desi

-What is the decision on risk? ?
-Why
+sed Action By the desi is the decision on risk? gnated safeguarding lead: ' Why

-Referral/Early help route
+Referr al/Early help route

-Who has been informed/ why
+Who h as been informed/ why

-·

-Feedback to Referrer
+Feedb ack to Referrer